Mini-Pishon/ToolBox-in-powershell/README.md

 - LAPS UI: Launches the LAPS user interface.
 Check if LAPS UI is installed.
 - Bastion: Initiates an RDP connection to a Bastion server.
 - Active Directory: Opens the Active Directory management tool.
 Check if RSAT tool "Active Directory" is installed.
-- Gestion de Parc: Opens an Excel file for fleet management.
+- Fleet Management: Opens an Excel file for fleet management.
 - RunDeck: Opens RunDeck in the Chrome browser.
 Check if google chrome is installed.

 ### Category: Docs